microsoft/pxt/docs/blog/csed-week/csed-week-2020.md

 ![Play, Design, Code buttons](/static/blog/csed-week/csed-week-2020/play-design-code.png)

-1. Play – Move the arrows to help Asphodel find her way through the maze!
+1. Play - Move the arrows to help Asphodel find her way through the maze!

-2. Design – Draw sprites and backgrounds to create your own version of an existing game
+2. Design - Draw sprites and backgrounds to create your own version of an existing game

-3. Code – Follow a step-by-step tutorial to create your very own game from scratch!
+3. Code - Follow a step-by-step tutorial to create your very own game from scratch!

-And students can print out their own Hour of Code certificates!
+After completing the challenges, students can print out their own Hour of Code certificates!

 ![Hour of Code certificate](/static/blog/csed-week/csed-week-2020/hoc-certificate.png)